 Location: Car park by the bridge at Dorothy Fall Road on the eastern side of the lake.

 Walk in the footsteps of the gold miners of the Kumara area.
 This easy 15-minute return track takes you to the huge Londonderry Rock: a glacier-deposited boulder too big for the miners to move.

 Location: 1km east of Kumara off State Highway 73.

 7. Goldsborough (Shamrock) Track

-A lengthier track in the Hokitika area, this 4-hour one way hike through a historic gold mining region is complete with tunnels.
-You’ll also get your fix of forest, don’t you worry!
+A lengthier track in the Hokitika area, this 4-hour one-way hike through a historic gold mining region is complete with tunnels.
+You’ll also get your fix of the forest, don’t you worry!

 Location: Starts from the Goldsborough campsite and the end of Callaghans Road.

 8. The Glow-worm Dell

 Want to see some glowworms?
 This is an easily accessible free viewing of the glowworms.
 Bring a torch and visit at night!